If you’re looking for some last-minute suggestions of where to spend Chinese New Year, 2023, keep reading for our top picks

 Things to do in Paris for Chinese New Year

 Chinese New Year in Paris is a rare opportunity to see an iconic French monument in a unique setting.
 Things to do in Paris for Chinese New Year include costumed parades, acrobats, and music, all heading down the Champs Elysées which leads down from the Arc de Triomphe.
-The celebrations continue with the shops and restaurants in Chinatown being decorated with the lucky gold and red decorations that are traditional to the festival, and the Eiffel Tower is even lit up with red lights.
-You can extend your stay in France with a stay in this charming tree house rental near Compiènge, perfect for a romantic getaway in the lead up to Valentine’s Day!
+The celebrations continue with the shops and restaurants in the Chinatown neighborhood being decorated with the lucky gold and red decorations that are traditional to the festival, and the Eiffel Tower is even lit up with red lights.
+You can extend your stay in France with a stay in this charming tree house rental near Compiènge, perfect for a romantic getaway in the lead-up to Valentine’s Day!

 The U.S.A’s largest celebration for Chinese New Year: San Francisco

 The biggest celebration in the U.S.A for Chinese New Year is in San Francisco and goes all out for the Spring Festival with two major events.
 Both held in Chinatown in San Francisco, the Flower Fair and Chinatown Community Street Fair, which have calligraphy activities, kite making, and puppet shows for some family-friendly fun.
 The parade is a unique, light show in the evening, and is a sight to behold.
 Once the festivities have died down, consider a family trip to this unique cottage rental with views of the bay.